fabulous-dev/Fabulous/docs/index.md

        SqueakyApp/SqueakyApp.sln

 By default iOS and Android projects are created.
-But you can also target WPF with `--WPF`, macOS with `--macOS` and/or GTK with `--GTK`.
+But you can also target WPF with `--WPF`, UWP with `--UWP`, macOS with `--macOS` and/or GTK with `--GTK`.
 Here some common examples, but feel free to change the targets to the ones you require:

 Android only: